odewahn/dds-field-guide/testing-tools.md

-# Tests done in code, not by a QA department.
+# Tests done in code, not by a QA department

 As described in the section on Continuous deployment servers, running automated tests on each deploy or commit is an important way to ensure software quality.